Analysts Expect Hormel Foods Co. (NYSE:HRL) Will Announce Quarterly Sales of $3.00 Billion

-Brokerages expect that Hormel Foods Co.
-(NYSE:HRL – Get Rating) will announce sales of $3.00 billion for the current fiscal quarter, according to Zacks.
-Four analysts have provided estimates for Hormel Foods’ earnings.
-The lowest sales estimate is $2.86 billion and the highest is $3.15 billion.
-Hormel Foods reported sales of $2.61 billion in the same quarter last year, which indicates a positive year over year growth rate of 14.9%.
-The business is expected to announce its next earnings results on Monday, January 1st.
+Equities research analysts expect that Hormel Foods Co.
+(NYSE:HRL – Get Rating) will post sales of $3.00 billion for the current quarter, according to Zacks.
+Four analysts have issued estimates for Hormel Foods’ earnings, with the highest sales estimate coming in at $3.15 billion and the lowest estimate coming in at $2.86 billion.
+Hormel Foods reported sales of $2.61 billion during the same quarter last year, which indicates a positive year over year growth rate of 14.9%.
+The firm is scheduled to announce its next quarterly earnings report on Monday, January 1st.

 According to Zacks, analysts expect that Hormel Foods will report full-year sales of $12.41 billion for the current financial year, with estimates ranging from $12.33 billion to $12.51 billion.
-For the next financial year, analysts expect that the firm will report sales of $12.67 billion, with estimates ranging from $12.47 billion to $12.97 billion.
-Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Hormel Foods.
+For the next fiscal year, analysts expect that the firm will post sales of $12.67 billion, with estimates ranging from $12.47 billion to $12.97 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that that provide coverage for Hormel Foods.

-Hormel Foods (NYSE:HRL – Get Rating) last announced its quarterly earnings results on Tuesday, March 1st.
-The company reported $0.44 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.43 by $0.01.
-Hormel Foods had a return on equity of 13.94% and a net margin of 7.74%.
-The business had revenue of $3.04 billion during the quarter, compared to the consensus estimate of $2.92 billion.
-During the same quarter in the prior year, the company posted $0.41 earnings per share.
-Hormel Foods’s revenue was up 23.7% compared to the same quarter last year.
+Hormel Foods (NYSE:HRL – Get Rating) last issued its earnings results on Tuesday, March 1st.
+The company reported $0.44 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.43 by $0.01.
+The firm had revenue of $3.04 billion for the quarter, compared to analysts’ expectations of $2.92 billion.
+Hormel Foods had a net margin of 7.74% and a return on equity of 13.94%.
+The firm’s revenue was up 23.7% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.41 earnings per share.

-The business also recently declared a quarterly dividend, which will be paid on Monday, May 16th.
-Investors of record on Monday, April 11th will be given a dividend of $0.26 per share.
-The ex-dividend date of this dividend is Friday, April 8th.
-This represents a $1.04 annualized dividend and a yield of 1.95%.
-Hormel Foods’s payout ratio is 61.54%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
+Stockholders of record on Monday, April 11th will be given a dividend of $0.26 per share.
+The ex-dividend date is Friday, April 8th.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.95%.
+Hormel Foods’s dividend payout ratio (DPR) is presently 61.54%.

-In other Hormel Foods news, VP Luis G. Marconi sold 3,493 shares of the stock in a transaction that occurred on Friday, March 4th.
-The stock was sold at an average price of $51.73, for a total value of $180,692.89.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Elsa A. Murano sold 5,000 shares of the stock in a transaction that occurred on Thursday, March 31st.
-The stock was sold at an average price of $51.56, for a total value of $257,800.00.
+In related news, VP Luis G. Marconi sold 15,000 shares of Hormel Foods stock in a transaction on Monday, March 7th.
+The shares were sold at an average price of $52.02, for a total value of $780,300.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, VP Luis G. Marconi sold 3,493 shares of the business’s stock in a transaction on Friday, March 4th.
+The stock was sold at an average price of $51.73, for a total transaction of $180,692.89.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 46,676 shares of company stock worth $2,391,095.
-0.78% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 46,676 shares of company stock worth $2,391,095.
+0.78% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Sandy Cove Advisors LLC purchased a new position in shares of Hormel Foods in the 4th quarter valued at approximately $31,000.
-Whittier Trust Co. lifted its stake in shares of Hormel Foods by 61.5% in the 4th quarter.
-Whittier Trust Co. now owns 646 shares of the company’s stock valued at $32,000 after purchasing an additional 246 shares during the period.
-Leverty Financial Group LLC purchased a new position in shares of Hormel Foods in the 4th quarter valued at approximately $32,000.
-Covestor Ltd purchased a new position in shares of Hormel Foods in the 4th quarter valued at approximately $41,000.
-Finally, City State Bank purchased a new position in shares of Hormel Foods in the 4th quarter valued at approximately $48,000.
-Institutional investors and hedge funds own 41.04% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of HRL.
+OLD Mission Capital LLC purchased a new stake in shares of Hormel Foods during the 3rd quarter worth $5,651,000.
+Morgan Stanley raised its stake in shares of Hormel Foods by 89.8% during the 2nd quarter.
+Morgan Stanley now owns 2,096,564 shares of the company’s stock worth $100,111,000 after buying an additional 991,964 shares during the last quarter.
+Private Advisor Group LLC raised its stake in shares of Hormel Foods by 10.9% during the 3rd quarter.
+Private Advisor Group LLC now owns 8,179 shares of the company’s stock worth $335,000 after buying an additional 804 shares during the last quarter.
+Financial Counselors Inc. raised its stake in shares of Hormel Foods by 3.0% during the 3rd quarter.
+Financial Counselors Inc. now owns 267,774 shares of the company’s stock worth $10,979,000 after buying an additional 7,678 shares during the last quarter.
+Finally, Trust Co. of Virginia VA acquired a new position in shares of Hormel Foods during the 3rd quarter worth $212,000.
+Institutional investors own 41.04% of the company’s stock.

 Hormel Foods Corporation develops, processes, and distributes various meat, nuts, and food products to retail, foodservice, deli, and commercial customers in the United States and internationally.
 The company operates through four segments: Grocery Products, Refrigerated Foods, Jennie-O Turkey Store, and International & Other.